kerryjiang/ChatMesh/README.md

 ### Server

-The server entry point is in `src/ChatMesh.Server/Program.cs`.
+The server entry point is in `src/ChatMeshServer/Program.cs`.

 - Uses `Host.CreateDefaultBuilder(args)` and SuperSocket WebSocket hosting.
+- Uses `ChatMesh.Server` as the reusable server library and `src/ChatMeshServer` as the runnable host.
-- Registers `ChatMeshMiddleware` for authentication, welcome messages, routing, and session lifecycle handling.
+- Registers `ChatMeshMiddleware` for authentication, incoming WebSocket message handling, routing, and session lifecycle handling.
-- Stores authentication users in `appsettings.json` under the `Auth` section.
+- Stores authentication users in `src/ChatMeshServer/appsettings.json` under the `Auth` section.
+- Uses an in-memory topic provider that preserves ordered message IDs and supports reconnecting clients resuming from the last message they already processed.

 ### Client Library